Shaileshkale17/React-interview/README.md

 ## 🚀 Overview

-This document provides a list of common React interview questions categorized by difficulty level.
-These questions will help you prepare for React-based job interviews by testing your knowledge and skills in building React applications.
+This document provides a collection of common React interview questions categorized by difficulty level.
+These questions are designed to help you prepare for React-based job interviews by testing your knowledge and skills in building React applications.

 ---

-## 🔥 **Basic Questions (Easy)**
+## 🔥 Basic Questions (Easy)

 ### 1️⃣ Counter App